ChemaAlfonso/kraken-labs-video-transcriber/docs/FFMPEG_INTEGRATION.md

 // forge.config.cjs
 packagerConfig: {
   asar: true,
-  asarUnpack: '**/node_modules/@ffmpeg-installer/**/*'
+  extraResource: ['node_modules/@ffmpeg-installer/']
 }
 ```

-The `asarUnpack` setting ensures FFmpeg binaries are extracted from the ASAR archive and remain executable.
+The `extraResource` setting ensures FFmpeg binaries are bundled with the application and accessible at runtime.

 ### 3. Runtime Integration